jbristowe/writing/fiddler-definitions.md

 ## What is a Proxy?

 If you had asked me this question back in the early 1990s, I would have likely replied, "It's that thing that kills your Internet connection, right?"
-I wasn't right but I wasn't entirely wrong either.
 Back in the day, if found myself with a proxy configured on my machine then I'd sometimes see broken images on webpages.
 This would be followed by some cursing and many presses of the <kbd>F5</kbd> key.
 Obviously, things have improved since then.
 However, the question remains a good one to ask, especially for developers writing applications that will support them.

 The [section 2.3 of the HTTP specification](https://httpwg.org/specs/rfc7230.html#intermediaries) defines a proxy as: